+I received my PhD from the Government Department at Harvard University in 2026, where I was an affiliate of the Center for American Political Studies and the Institute for Quantitative Social Science.
 I have a B.S. in Civil Engineering from Cornell University and an M.A. in Media and Strategic Communications from The George Washington University.
 Prior to pursuing my PhD, I worked as a senior web editor at POLITICO, overseeing a team of copy editors and digital producers and guest writing the Influence newsletter covering lobbying and money in politics.

 I can be reached at beaverd@wfu.edu.
 You can find my CV here.